neerajk555/SQL-Training-exercise/module-07-set-operations/03-Independent-Practice.md

 # Independent Practice — Set Operations

 Work through these exercises on your own.
-Each includes difficulty level, time estimate, scenario, schema with sample data, requirements, example output, success criteria, hints (3 levels), and detailed solution with alternatives.
+Each includes difficulty level, scenario, schema with sample data, requirements, example output, success criteria, hints (3 levels), and detailed solution with alternatives.

 ## 📋 Before You Start